 Remember, what’s in this post is just a starting point.
 To recap, you’ll also want to read our When to Visit Walt Disney World post for the best time of year to plan your trip.
 If saving money is important, read Tips for Saving Money on Walt Disney World Tickets post to buy the cheapest tickets from legitimate sources.
 To figure out where to stay, our Walt Disney World Hotel Reviews page is a great resource.
 Want to know where to eat or if the Disney Dining Plan is right for you?
 Our Walt Disney World Dining Resources will help!

-Are you planning a Walt Disney World trip in early 2021?
+Are you planning a Walt Disney World trip in Summer 2021?
+Will you wait until COVID-19 is truly a thing of the past, or you’re fully vaccinated?
 If you’ve visited since Walt Disney World reopened, what tips, recommendations, experiences, or insight would you add to this?
 Did you feel the parks were safe?
 What about magical?
 If you’re a first-timer, is there anything else you’d like to know?
 Are you excited to experience the parks or will you wait for Walt Disney World’s 50th Anniversary in 2021 before visiting?
 We love to hear reader feedback, but please keep the comments civil.
 This is not the place for arguing about efficacy, politics, and so forth–all such comments will be deleted, irrespective of perspective.